OWASP/Docker-Security/README.md

 # Docker Security

-This is a WIP (work in progress) version of the OWASP Docker Top 10.
+This is are the OWASP Docker Top 10.
+It's a work in progress.

 ## About this document

-This document describes the most important security bullet points for building a secure containerized environment.
+This document describes the most important 10 security bullet points for building a secure containerized environment.
 You can use it as a specification sheet if you start from scratch, alternatively handing it to a contractor who will do this for you.

 It can also be used to audit or secure an existing installation but especially here you should start thinking about security very early.
 Best is in the design phase.
 Later on it becomes either difficult to change some decisions you made or they becomes costly, in terms of money or time.

 ### Name

 Albeit the document's name resembles the OWASP Top 10 it's quite different.
-First, it is not about risks which are based on data collected.
-Secondly the 10 bullet points resemble either architectural bullet points or proactive controls.
+First, it is not about risks which are based on data collected as the OWASP Top 10.
+Secondly the 10 bullet points here resemble either architectural bullet points or proactive controls.

 ### For whom is this?

 This guide is for developers, auditors, architects, system and networking engineers.
 As indicated above you can also use this guide for external contractors to add formal technical requirements to your contract.
 The information security officer should have some interest too to meet baseline security requirements and beyond.

-The 10 bullet points here are about system and network security and also system and network architecture.
+These 10 bullet points are mostly (see below this paragraph) about system and network security and also system and network architecture.
 As a developer you don't have to be an expert in those -- that's what this guide is for.
 But as indicated above best is to start thinking about those points early.
 Please do not just start building it.

+One of the bullet point should not be misunderstood: Patch management is not a techincal point.
+It's a management process.
+Lat but not least for technical or information security management who has not been much worried about containerization this document also provides insights about the risks involve.

 ### Structure of this document